Recipes & Cooking

 For salmon, look for white lines to stand out.
 “When salmon is almost done, some of the proteins—which are a white color—will begin to leak out of the fish because they’ve coagulated,” says Tentori.

 Poking at your fish will cause its crunchy outer layer of skin, which traps delicious juices inside the fish, to fall apart as it cooks.
 Keep flipping to a minimum, and never use tongs when cooking fish.
 “Use one or two rubber or metal spatulas, or even a spoon, to flip it,” says Tentori.
 If fish is ready to be flipped, you will be able to easily slide a spatula underneath it.
 If you try prying it off too early, its crispy layer will stick to the pan.
-Here’s how to get rid of that fishy smell in your kitchen.
+If you let that pan sit for too long it’ll boos that fishy smell—here’s how to get rid of that fishy smell in your kitchen.

 Thawing at room temperature or with hot water provides ample opportunity for bacteria to grow.
 Instead, thaw fish for four to five hours in the refrigerator.
 If you need to thaw quickly, seal it in a zip-top bag and place it in a bowl filled with very cold water.
 “The bag should be completely covered with water, but make sure the meat itself doesn’t come into contact with the water,” says Tentori.
 “If it does, it will become too moist and very hard to cook.”
 This method will thaw a filet of fish in about 20 to 30 minutes.